 Upon my return four weeks later, I braced myself before walking up to my roof.

-But much to my surprise, my basil plants were flourishing.
+But much to my surprise, my basil plants had not only survived, they were flourishing!
 The tiny little plants I had transplanted half a year earlier had grown into luxuriant bushes!

 A year later, and I’ve got basil leaves coming out of my ears!